li2b2/li2b2-facade/README.md

 Open in Eclipse any workspace you want and import the projects by choosing `File/Import...` and then `General/Existing Projects into Workspace`.
-If you navigate the file browser to the top level directory, you should see three projects which can be imported.
+If you navigate the file browser to the top level directory, you should see four projects which can be imported.